nafergo/weekly-report/_posts/2019-10-27-weekly-notes.markdown

-* 24/11 Full afternoon meeting with LB: Asana, Zotero and other project issues
+* 24/11 Full afternoon meeting with LB planning and designing lab and projects
+* 24/11 Present Asana and Zotero
 * 27/11 Working lunch with RB about drones and opportunities-ideas